For a list of Texas economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide

-The Governor’s University Research Initiative (GURI): The Governor’s University Research Initiative (GURI) was enacted in 2015 by the 84th Legislature with a goal to bring the best and brightest distinguished researchers in the world to Texas.
-This program is a matching grant program to assist eligible institutions of higher education in recruiting distinguished researchers.
-The GURI grant program is operated within the Office of the Governor (“OOG”) in the Economic Development and Tourism Division.
+The Governor’s University Research Initiative (GURI): The Governor’s University Research Initiative was enacted in 2015 with a goal to bring the best and brightest distinguished researchers in the world to Texas.
+GURI is a grant matching program that seeks to bolster both the standing of Texas public colleges and universities and economic development efforts statewide.
+The grant is paid on a cost-reimbursement basis.

 Industrial Revenue Bonds: Tax-Exempt Industrial Revenue Bonds are designed to provide tax-exempt financing to finance land and depreciable property for eligible industrial or manufacturing projects.
 The maximum bond amount is $10 million towards a $20 million project.

-Moving Image Industry Incentive Program: Provides grants to promote film, video game and visual effects industry growth in Texas.
+Moving Image Industry Incentive Program: Provides grants to promote job growth in the Texas creative industries.
+Eligible projects include film, television, commercial, reality television, video game, XR, animation, and visual effects.
 The incentive is available in the form of a cash production grant from 5% to 22.5% of qualified in-state spending for eligible projects.
-Commercial and reality television projects are eligible for a cash production grant from 5% to 12.5% of qualified in-state spending.

 Texas companies are exempt from paying state sales and use tax on electricity and natural gas used in manufacturing, processing or fabricating tangible personal property if at least 50% of the electricity or natural gas consumed by the business directly causes a physical change to a product.